Rpokhariya/KaamKhojo/README.md

 ## 🪄 License

-Free to use under MIT License — feel free to use, share, or adapt this project with credit to the creator.
+Feel free to use, share, or adapt this project with credit to the creator.